 With the “baby boom” generation aging, demand should stay strong.
-Meanwhile, LTC still yields nearly 5%.
+Meanwhile, LTC still yields over 5%.

 Shaw Communications (SJR)

-Canadian telecommunications company Shaw Communications (NYSE:SJR) hasn’t posted particularly strong performance over the past few years.
-SJR actually has declined 3.5% over the past year.
+Canadian telecommunications company Shaw Communications (NYSE:SJR) hasn’t posted particularly strong performances over the past few years, but SJR actually has added about 12% over the past year.

 There are some concerns about the wireless industry in Canada, much as there are in the U.S.

-But with a 4.34% dividend yield and an 20.04x forward price-to-earnings multiple, SJR isn’t pricing in much improvement.
+But with a 4.5% dividend yield and a 18.9 price-earnings multiple, SJR isn’t pricing in much improvement.
 With 5G a potential catalyst in the mid-term, there’s a nice case for SJR stock at current levels.

 Dividends are announced in Canadian dollars, which can affect the payouts received by American investors.
-Still, a monthly dividend, a 4.6%-plus yield and a potential upside provide a nice combination here.
+Still, a monthly dividend, a 4.5% yield and potential upside provide a nice combination here.